MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 [!INCLUDE [mlflow-configure-auth](includes/machine-learning-mlflow-configure-auth.md)]

-If you'd rather use a certificate instead of a secret, you can configure the following environment variables:
+If you'd rather use a certificate than a secret, you can configure the following environment variables:

 - Set `AZURE_CLIENT_CERTIFICATE_PATH` to the path of a file that contains the certificate and private key pair in Privacy Enhanced Mail (PEM) or Public-Key Cryptography Standards 12 (PKCS #12) format.
 - Set `AZURE_CLIENT_CERTIFICATE_PASSWORD` to the password of the certificate file, if it uses a password.